Blantyre Victoria F.C.: Recent years

-The Vics suffered in the early 1990's due to lack of finances and the loss of the Blantyre Derby after Blantyre Celtic folded in 1992.
+The Vics suffered in the early 1990s due to lack of finances and the loss of the Blantyre Derby after Blantyre Celtic folded in 1992.
 In 1990, to help fundraise for the clubs new pavilion, former Vics player, Billy McNeill, offered to bring his Celtic side along to Castle Park for a friendly match.
 With thousands in attendance, the event was detrimental in raising the necessary funds to build the pavilion that the Vics still use today.
-The match ended in a 6-2 victory for McNeill's side which included the likes of Steve Fulton, Gerry Creaney and Peter Grant.
+The match ended in a 6–2 victory for McNeill's side which included the likes of Steve Fulton, Gerry Creaney and Peter Grant.
 Three years later, another exhibition took place to help the Vics open their new pavilion.
 Tommy McLean brought his Motherwell side to Castle Park which including the likes of Davie Cooper and John Philiben.
 The North Lanarkshire giants thumped the Vics 7-0 but, with thousands in attendance on the day, this pushed the fundraising over the line for the club.
 The pavilion was officially opened with an exhibition match against the Celtic Reserves later that year.

 Competitively, the Vics had many successes during the decade, winning their second treble in 1996 - the Central League One title, the Central League Cup, and Sectional League Cup.
-The following season, Blantyre reached the semi-finals of the Scottish Junior Cup, losing out to eventual champions Pollok 5-0 at Adamslie Park.
+The following season, Blantyre reached the semi-finals of the Scottish Junior Cup, losing out to eventual champions Pollok 5–0 at Adamslie Park.

 After the treble win, the club could not replicate their success in the new millennium.
 The Vics achieved no silverware until 2006 when the club won the Central League Division 2.
 Although, just two years later they found themselves relegated back to Division 2.
 In their first season back in the bottom tier of the SJFA West Region, the club won the league.
 However, like their previous league win and subsequent promotion to the First Division, Blantyre Victoria were relegated at the end of the 2010–11 season.